laballais/english_srt_gen/README.md

 # Configuration

-Configure your input and output paths as well as the model size at config.py.
+Configure your input and output paths at pathConfig.py.
+Configure your model at modelConfig.py.

 # How to Run